 For the purposes of this contest, the following definitions apply:

 1. Dolls are jointed or unjointed playthings or collectibles, produced from any materials, in a human image.

 2. Artist: An artist is defined as someone who makes fewer than 1,000 dolls annually.
 Submissions in the artist categories must be designed by the submitting artist and at least 50% of each doll, including the head, must be constructed by the artist.
 Collaborations are allowed, but all contributing artists must be acknowledged.

 3. Manufacturer: A manufacturer is defined as producing a total of 1,000 or more dolls per year.
 Manufacturer entries must be produced by the manufacturer and not the designing artist.

-10. Each entry must be accompanies by a paid fee; a fully completed entry form, and two photographs as detailed in rules 14-15.
+11. Each entry must be accompanies by a paid fee; a fully completed entry form, and two photographs as detailed in rules 15 and 16.
 Forms that are incomplete, missing photographs, or not accompanied by the entry fee will be ruled invalid.

-12. All one-of-a-kind dolls must be entered into the one-of-a-kind categories.
-Entries in the remaining artist categories must have an edition size of at least two.
+13. All one-of-a-kind doll sculpts must be entered in one of the one-of-a-kind categories.
+Entries in the remaining artist categories must have an edition size for the sculpt of at least two.
 Entries in the manufacturer categories must have an edition size of at least 50.

 • Overall aesthetic appeal